Join me!

 What makes the best Christmas tree?
 Having sold fresh-cut Christmas trees for many years, I can attest to the old adage that beauty is in the eye of the beholder.

-For many of us, there is a specific tree species that just “smells like Christmas” because we grew up with that type.
 But if you’re looking for the name of your favourite tree or want to experiment this year, here are some of the best types of Christmas trees to consider.

 In this article, we will cover:

-kiddo picking out Christmas trees
+kiddo picking out the best types of Christmas trees

 How to Pick the Best Type of Christmas Tree